john-roufaeil/learning-notebook/Operating Systems/basics.md

 Kernel - the one program running at all times
-As long as the kernel is in the RAM, the OS Is running
+As long as the kernel is in the RAM, the OS Is running To have any app running it must be both in RAM and CPU

 User -> Person/App/Machine/Developer/End User